abuiles/ember-101/hands-on.md

 ![outlets](images/outlet.png)

-Seems like we are now loading the `Friends Index Route` but we are still not seeing any of our friends, the reason is that we didn't tell the `Route` which data it should load, remember that the `Route` is the responsible for doing this, go to `app/routes/friends/index.js` and add a model hook as follows:
+We are now loading the `Friends Index Route` but we are still not seeing any of our friends, the reason is that we didn't tell the `Route` which data it should load, remember that the `Route` is the responsible for doing this, go to `app/routes/friends/index.js` and add a model hook as follows:

 ~~~~~~~~
 import Ember from 'ember';